peterbrittain/asciimatics/doc/source/io.rst

 ---------------------
 Just using the above methods to output to screen isn't quite enough.
-The Screen maintains a buffer of what is to be displayed and will only actually display it once the :py:meth:`.refresh` method is called.
+The Screen maintains a buffer of what is to be displayed and will only actually display it once the :py:meth:`.Screen.refresh` method is called.
 This is done to reduce flicker on the display device as new content is created.

 Applications are required to re-render everything that needs to be displayed and then call refresh when all the new content is ready.